pravega/pravega/docs/deployment/aws-install.md

 -->
 # Running on AWS

-Pre-reqs: terraform installed, and create a AWS account
+Pre-reqs: terraform installed, and AWS account created

 Terraform can be downloaded from https://www.terraform.io/downloads.html

 ### Deploy Steps
 - Define the nodes layout in installer/hosts-template (Optional).

-There are three sections of hosts-template, common-services is for zookeeper and bookkeeper, pravega-controller is for pravega controller node, and pravega-hosts is for pravega segmentstore node.
+There are three sections of hosts-template, common-services is for zookeeper and bookkeeper, pravega-controller is for pravega controller nodes, and pravega-hosts is for pravega segmentstore nodes.
-Here is a example of hosts-template:
+Here is an example of hosts-template:

 [common-services]
 N0 myid=0